-Funds may be used to pay for the salaries and benefits of staff providing housing-related activities to households at or below 50 percent of area median income.
+Funds may be used to pay for the salaries and benefits of staff providing housing-related activities to households at or below 50% area median income.
 The amount charged to MHTF for staff activities must be prorated according to the extent to which the activities benefit the MHTF grant.
+Funds may also be used to pay for salaries and benefits for staff providing Eligible Supportive Services.

-Eligible housing-related activities performed by programs/projects include providing housing location and stabilization services, home improvement, emergency shelter, transitional, permanent housing, and/or supportive services, and administration of the program.
+Eligible housing-related case management activities performed by programs/projects include providing housing location and stabilization services, home improvement, emergency shelter, transitional, permanent housing, and/or supportive services, and administration of the program.